2023 Legal Virtual Sports Betting Guide

 Our legal virtual sports betting guide for USA players will advise readers of the best options for one of the newest online wagering fads.
 Whether it’s team competition, individual sports, or racing that gets your pulse going, virtual sports betting has got it all, and we cover it all – so you can cover the spread!

 Our team of expert bettors has detailed the legalities of virtual sports betting and compiled the top sites to use when looking for the best in CPU vs. CPU competition.
 Virtual sports games kick off and tip-off around the clock, so read on to ensure safe and legal betting online.

 Is It Legal To Bet On Virtual Sports In The United States?

 Although not featured in US sportsbooks’ offerings, virtual sports could one day be available in land-based USA casinos.
 But, of course, they’re already up and running at online sportsbooks.
 Additionally, domestic sports betting operators typically have an age minimum of 21-plus, while offshore sportsbooks take US members at just 18 and up.
 For these reasons, when it comes to betting on virtual sports games, online is the only game in town.

 But is it legal?
 There is no language in US gambling laws that prohibits wagering on virtual sports with an offshore sportsbook through an online method.
 No law can be broken if there is no law to break, therefore betting on virtual sports offshore will not get players inside of the USA into any trouble.

-That said, Washington and Connecticut have passed laws that prohibit online gambling of any kind, and some betting sites restrict individual states (i.e. NV and NJ).
+That said, Washington has passed laws that prohibit online gambling of any kind, and some betting sites restrict individual states (i.e. NV and NJ).
 Be sure to investigate your state laws and the terms and conditions of your chosen offshore sportsbook before signing up and placing real money bets.